yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/WSSE Script.md

 We chose Azure's dedicated hosts as representatives of edge servers and provided virtual machine options with different specifications and prices.

 We have adopted two different reinforcement learning agent models, PPO Agent and PPO LSTM Agent.
-The PPO Agent uses a MLP, and the PPO LSTM Agent adds an LSTM layer on the MLP, enhancing the model's ability to process time series data.
+The PPO Agent uses a MLP, and the PPO LSTM Agent adds a LSTM layer on the MLP, enhancing the model's ability to process time series data.

 ---